Skip to Content

 4. Food

-Empanadas are a popular savory pastry found in many South American countries.
+Empanadas are a popular pastry found in many South American countries.
 These are folded dough filled with various meats, cheeses, vegetables, or fruits, and then baked or fried.
 Each country has its own unique style and flavors.
 Argentina is famous for them.

-There are also many other regional specialties that are worth trying.
-In Colombia and Venezuela, travelers should try arepas, which are flatbreads made from cornmeal and often stuffed with cheese or other fillings.
-In Brazil, churrasco is a popular dish, which features grilled meats that are sliced at the table and served family-style.
-Argentina has churipán, a chorizo sausage sandwich, is a popular street food.
-In the Andes region, try locro, a hearty potato soup with cheese and avocado.
-Every country has its local specialties.
+There are also many other regional dishes that are worth trying.
+Feijoada is Brazil’s national dish.
+It is a stew made with black beans, various types of meat such as beef, pork, and sausages, and spices.
+In Colombia and Venezuela, arepas are a must-try.
+These are flatbreads made from cornmeal and stuffed with cheese or other fillings.
+Argentina has churipán.
+This is a chorizo sausage sandwich.
+In the Andes region, you can try locro.
+This is a potato soup with cheese and avocado.

 Winner: South American food is a bit more varied than Central American food.